nl

 5 c

-Here's an example which uses regexp to identify lines to be numbered:
+Here's an example which uses regular expressions to identify the lines to be numbered:

 # number lines starting with 'c' or 't'